krother/tilegamelib/README.md

 (c) 2015 Kristian Rother (krother@academis.eu)

-Distributed under the conditions of the Python license.
+Distributed under the conditions of the MIT license.
 (some artwork covered by a separate license.
 See ART_LICENSE.TXT for details)

 ## Description